FAhmedZelani/CounterfeitCurrencyDetectio/README.md

-# CounterfeitCurrencyDetectio
+# CounterfeitCurrencyDetection
-Counterfeit Currency Detection is done by Vgg19 model.
-Dataset is prepared for Bangladeshi currency 500,1k notes.
+Counterfeit Currency Detection is done by the Vgg19 model.
+The dataset is prepared for Bangladeshi currency 500,1k notes.